 - Net premium paid= $14000-$7000=$7000

-Under this maximum loss to Klain International is limited to the net premium paid i.e $7000.
 The maximum profit under this spread is equivalent to $13000 (100*$130).
-Break-even point under the bear put spread is 11930 nifty index spot level
+Under this maximum loss to Klain International is limited to the net premium paid, i.e., $7000.
+The Break-even point under the bear put spread is the 11930 nifty index spot level.

-It reaches maximum profit when the underlying security reaches the far-off strike price put option which in our case was 11800.
+It reaches maximum profit when the underlying security reaches the far-off strike price put option, which in our case was 11800.
 And below this level, the profit will not maximize.
-Similarly, profit will increase between the two strike prices i.e. 12000 and 11800 and maximum loss will be equivalent to the net premium paid.
+Similarly, profit will increase between the two strike prices, i.e., 12000 and 11800, and the maximum loss will be equivalent to the net premium paid.

-- It is a low-cost limited risk options strategy that benefits when Market outlook is moderately bearish.
+- It is a low-cost, limited-risk options strategy that benefits when the Market outlook is moderately bearish.

-- The strategy benefits even in small prices fall and doesn’t require a big fall to generate returns.
+- The strategy benefits even in small price falls and doesn’t require a big fall to generate returns.

-- It results in a small amount of profit only as the upside is capped due to the selling of an out of money put option.
+- It only results in a small profit as the upside is capped due to selling an out-of-money put option.

-- It results in loss of the entire net premium if the underlying asset starts rising.
+- If the underlying asset rises, it results in a loss of the entire net premium.

 - The spread strategy works only when the outlook is bearish.

-This has been a guide to What is Bear Put Spread Strategy & its Definition.
-Here we discuss the formula to calculate bear put spread examples and its differences with bear call spread along with advantages and disadvantages.
-You can learn more about from the following articles –
+This has been a guide to what is Bear Put Spread.
+We explain its examples, and formula with advantages & disadvantages, and compare it with bear call spread.
+You can learn more about it from the following articles –